mimblewimble/site/index.md

                           </div>
                           <div class="tile is-child box">
                             <p class="subtitle">Floonet</p> <hr>
-                            <p>Grin’s official testnet has been released!
-We need your help testing: either <a href="https://github.com/mimblewimble/grin/blob/master/doc/build.md">compile from the source</a> or <a href="https://github.com/mimblewimble/grin/releases/tag/v0.5.0">download the grin binary</a> and join us in Floonet.</p>
+                            <p>Grin’s official testnet Floonet has been released!
+We need your help testing: either <a href="https://github.com/mimblewimble/grin/blob/master/doc/build.md">compile from the source</a> or <a href="https://github.com/mimblewimble/grin/releases/">download the grin binary</a> and join us.</p>
                           </div>
                         </div>
                       </div>